valhovey/blog/a_tour_of_haskell.md

 Types allow us to tag values with metadata informing the compiler what subset of values is acceptable at the call site of a given function.
 More formally, types are a value-level semantic construct, allowing us to express statements about the values of our program.

 It turns out we have already been using types in the previous examples, albeit implicitly.
 Haskell's compiler performs state inference in a rather clever way.
 Until specified, all values are assumed to be compatible with any type.
 The moment you saturate a value with a given value, its type becomes determined and the compiler will propagate that to any spot the variable is used.
 In this sense, Haskell is generic by default until we specify types.
 Even though you may be tempted to omit types because of this, it's generally advisable to give type signatures to all of your functions so that you can get better compiler errors.
-Aim to be as strict as you can be, and selectively relax your types when you need to support more generic cases.

 {% highlight Haskell %}
 -- The part we add on top here is the type signature